-One of the biggest financial challenges the Council faces is the change to central government funding which was due to be implemented from the 2020/21 financial year.
-The government has delayed the Spending Review 2019 until 2020 and will instead announce a one-year Spending Round in September which will set Departmental spending levels for 2020/21 only.
+One of the biggest financial challenges the Council faces is the change to central government funding which is due to be implemented from the 2020/21 financial year.
 For the period to 2020/21, the Council has entered into an agreement with the Government which sets out minimum levels of funding for certain funding streams (Revenue Support Grant and Rural Services Delivery Grant).
 For the period post 2020/21, the future is far less certain as a number of significant changes will come into effect:

-- the Spending Round in 2019, will set Departmental spending levels, how the Ministry for Housing and Local Government will allocate its share of the funding from Spending Round 2019 to individual authorities is unknown.
-However, it is likely that there will be a roll forward of current funding as there is unlikely to be sufficient time for meaningful consultation on significant changes; - the Government will implement the outcome of the Local Government Fairer Funding Review.
-It is now considered unlikely that this will take place in 2020/21 as previously planned; - the new 75% Business Rates Retention system will come into effect.
-It is unlikely that this will take place in 2020/21 as previously planned; - the Business Rate baseline will be reset and it is likely that the Council will lose its share of the financial benefit from growth in business rates in the District since 2013.
-It is unlikely that this will take place in 2020/21 as previously planned; - the Government will have completed a new Spending Review to establish its spending priorities post 2021.
+- the Government will implement the outcome of the Local Government Fairer Funding Review; - the new 75% Business Rates Retention system will come into effect; - the Business Rate baseline will be reset and there is the potential for the Council to lose its share of the financial benefit from growth in business rates in the District since 2013;

+the Government will have completed a new Spending Review to establish its spending priorities post 2020;

-In addition, while some changes to New Homes Bonus have been implemented, changing the award period from six years to four years and introducing a baseline for housing growth baseline of 0.4%, further changes are possible as a result of the changes to local government funding.
+In addition, while some changes to New Homes Bonus have been announced, changing the award period from six years to four years and introducing a baseline for housing growth baseline of 0.4%, further changes may be introduced from 2019/20 which would reduce the value of the grant to the Council.

-The impact of the changes to central government financing, set out in the bullets above, are still uncertain with progress at national government stalling as a result of the government's focus upon the UK's departure from the EU.
-The Council updated its Medium Term Financial Strategy (MTFS) in February 2019 to include the forecast implications at that time and will continue to keep the Strategy under review as further information becomes available.
-It is now highly likely that some of the changes will be delayed from 2020/21 to 2021/22 and the MTFS will be updated accordingly.
+The impact of the changes to central government financing, set out in the bullets above, are still uncertain with progress at national government stalling as a result of the government's focus upon Brexit.
+The Council updated its Medium Term Financial Strategy (MTFS) in February 2018 to include the latest forecast implications and will continue to keep the Strategy under review as further information becomes available.

-In order to maintain the current level of General Fund reserve over the longer term, it is likely the Council will need to find further budgetary savings over the life of the MTFS.
+In order to maintain the current level of General fund reserve over the longer term, it is likely that the Council will need to find further budgetary savings over the life of the MTFS.
 These savings can be generated through increasing efficiency gains (although a great deal of work have already taken place in this respect), increasing income from fees and charges, increasing Council Tax income or reviewing service provision, particularly the provision of discretionary services.
 The Council is in the fortunate position of being able to develop contingency plans while the impact of changes to Government funding is clarified.